 Practical information on courses

 The Faculty of Law of the University has a students’ portal.
-Through this portal you have access, among others, to:
+Through this portal you have, once enrolled, access, among others, to: